 Editorial by Eugene Yiu Nam Cheung

 Eugene Yiu Nam Cheung is a writer, cultural worker, and founding editor of Decolonial Hacker.
 In 2023, he was the Asymmetry Curatorial Fellow at Whitechapel Gallery, London, where he curated the exhibition Anna Mendelssohn: Speak, Poetess.
 Eugene has been a curator-in-residence at Delfina Foundation, and was previously part of the curatorial and public program teams at the Julia Stoschek Foundation and documenta fifteen, respectively.
 In 2021, he won the International Award for Art Criticism (IAAC).
-Eugene holds degrees in art history, gender studies, and law from the University of Sydney.
+Eugene currently teaches critical theory and curatorial practice at Design Academy Eindhoven.

 Institutions